-TfL Go is a new travel app launched by us to help Londoners better plan easy, accessible journeys on public transport and to help customers avoid the busiest times under the social distancing measures.
-This new travel app is built around our iconic Tube map and is currently only available to iOS users.
+TfL Go is a travel app launched by us to help Londoners better plan easy, accessible journeys on public transport and to help customers avoid the busiest times under social distancing measures.

 Personal information we process

 If you use TfL Go and have given us permission, we will access your location data (latitude and longitude).
-The location data is provided by iOS Location Services, visit Apple's Location Services page for more information.
+The location data is provided by Apple's Location Services, Google's Location Services and device location.
+For more information visit Apple's page on Location Services & Privacy and Google's page on how it uses location information.

 If you use the TfL Journey Planner in this app, we will collect the "from" and "to" location (latitude and longitude) in your searches.